KeithIMyers/chromiumos-docs/unit_tests.md

 `_unittest.cc` or `_test.cc` suffixes (e.g. the unit tests for a source file named `foo/bar.cc` should live in `foo/bar_unittest.cc`).

+The [unit testing document] has more details about how unit tests are executed.

 [TOC]

 ## Prefer unit tests to functional tests